 Companies and researchers that rely on secondary data for decision-making need to closely examine the authenticity and reliability of the information by investigating the way the data was collected, analysed, and interpreted.

-Secondary data may seem like a cheap and time-saving option, it is important to consider the source of the data and thus its authenticity and credibility.
 In other words, a disadvantage may be that the source is unreliable and calls into question the results of your own research.

-2. Out-dated Data
+2. Outdated Data

 3. Missing Information

 A researcher often finds that an interesting study is simply a “teaser”.
-In such a case, only a limited part of the research is made public free of cost.
-It is quite obvious that the researcher will need to view the full report to obtain the missing information, but the publisher could charge a fee to provide access to the full report.
+In such cases, only a limited part of the research is made public at no cost.

 4. Availability of the Secondary Data

 When taking into consideration the uses of secondary data, it is imperative to ascertain whether or not the data is available on your chosen topic, population, or variables.
-If secondary data is not in relevance to your requirements, primary data must be used despite its disadvantages.

 5. Relevance of the Secondary Data

-It is important to check the relevance of the data before using a secondary dataset.
-For instance, if the dimensional units do not match those required by the researcher for their study, or the ideas presented are somehow different from the ones that are required for the current study, then secondary data may be rendered as irrelevant for a new study.
-A serious downside of secondary data is the use of data that is not relevant.
+Suppose the dimensional units do not match those required by the researcher for their study, or the ideas presented differ from those needed in the current study.
+In that case, secondary data may be rendered irrelevant for a new study.

 6. Adequacy of Data

-Secondary data may be alluring, but there is a risk that the amount and the relevance of data will not be sufficient to meet your research objectives.
 In other words, before you decide to do secondary research, you need to make sure that there is enough data on the topic at hand to meet your research questions.

 Frequently Asked Questions